Brian P. Stern: Judicial service

-Education and service at educational institutions
+Stern serves as co-chair of the Rhode Island Supreme Court Judicial Education Program.

-Stern received a Bachelor of Arts degree from Clark University in 1988, and Juris Doctor degree from Brooklyn Law School in 1991.
+Public service

 In 2023, Stern was elected chairperson of the Roger Williams University School of Law Board of Directors, where he is also an adjunct professor.
+Nationally, Stern is a director of the American College of Business Court Judges.

 Author

 Stern has authored numerous written legal opinions during his time as a judge.
 In addition, he has authored or co-authored articles on legal subjects, both before and after his time as a judge, including, among others;